wakattac/ComfyUI-AbstractImaGen/README.md

 ### ComfyUI-Manager (Recommended)

 1. Open ComfyUI manager
 2. Click on "Custom Nodes Manager"
 3. Search for AbstractImaGen
 4. Install it
 5. Restart and refresh the browser window
+6. The node will be found udner the AbstractImage category when adding a node

 ### Manual Installation (Not Recommended)
 1. Navigate to your ComfyUI installation directory.